learn-co-curriculum/phase-0-pac-3-intro/README.md

 Abstraction is a perfectly natural part of learning to converse.
 When you're first learning to communicate, you don't know enough to start talking about abstractions.
-But as you learn about opposites, how things are similar (and how, perhaps one thing is dissimilar) you grow  in your ability to _abstract_
+But as you learn about opposites, how things are similar (and how, perhaps one thing is dissimilar) you grow  in your ability to _abstract_.

 In fact the thing that makes most higher learning "higher" learning is that the discussion, work, and discovery is focused on working primarily with